CountCristo/Cristotheme/README.md

 1- Download Aurora 4x 1.13 http://aurora2.pentarch.org/index.php?topic=10635.0
 You many need to right click "open in new tab" the download link on certain versions of chrome.

-2- Download and apply Aurora 4x 2.4.0 patch https://aurora2.pentarch.org/index.php?topic=13402.0
+2- Download and apply Aurora 4x 2.5.0 patch https://aurora2.pentarch.org/index.php?topic=13418.0
 By "apply" here I mean overwrite the base aurora files with these new files.

+3- Download and apply Aurora 4x 2.5.1 patch https://aurora2.pentarch.org/index.php?topic=13462.0
+By "apply" here I mean overwrite the base aurora files with these new files.

-3- Download Aurora Patch - follow instructions here to install it: https://github.com/Aurora-Modders/AuroraPatch
+4- Download Aurora Patch - then follow instructions here to install it: https://github.com/Aurora-Modders/AuroraPatch

-4- Download this repository "code > download zip"
+5- Download this repository "code > download zip"

-5- Copy the contense of the Patches file from the repository into your Patches file
+6- Copy the contense of the Patches file from the repository code into your Patches file (the one that should already exist after step 4)

-6- Run the game by running the "AuroraPatch" EXE file.
+7- Run the game by running the "AuroraPatch" EXE file - not the normal "Aurora" EXE

 Enjoy!